 Using the above method and criteria the Macassa geology staff has estimated the resources on the South Claims property as shown in Table 8.
-The classifications are in keeping with the quidelines in the NI 43-101.
+The classifications are in keeping with the guidelines in the NI43-101.

-The resources reported below include both Queenston's and KLG's share on the SCJV.
+The resources reported in Table 6 include only Queenston's share of the SCJV.
 The Joint Venture with Queenston is a 50/50 arrangement sharing all of the costs equally, with KLG being operator.
 The mineralization located on the Joint Venture claims is also shared equally.
 The cost of the development heading along the boundary between the KLG claims and the JV claims is divided 75% to KLG and 25% to Queenston as this heading also serves the adjacent claims that are 100% owned by KLG.
 Drilling costs are shared on a 50/50 basis.
 Any development on the South Claims proper will be shared on a 50/50 basis.

-In the past year exploration of the South Claims commenced by drilling holes from the Macassa 5000 and 5300 ft. levels.
-These 4 holes were very successful in locating the New South Zone on the Joint Venture claims.
+In the past year exploration of the South Claims continued by drilling holes from the Macassa 5000 and 5300 ft. levels.
+These holes continued to expand the New South Zone on the Joint Venture claims.